markbrule/bt/README.md

 * interface - the network interface that the server can reach this receiver (eg: wlan0)
 * controller - the URL for the check-in (eg: http://192.168.0.4/ble/check-in)

+Invoke the script startup-flask.sh from /etc/rc.local

-Run with: FLASK_APP=hello.py flask run --host=0.0.0.0
+Run manually with: FLASK_APP=hello.py flask run --host=0.0.0.0

 send config data with:
 curl -X POST --data @config.json --header "Content-Type:application/json" http://localhost:5000/config